Market hits new highs amid resilience

 Inflation has fallen dramatically over the past year, and recent labor market data has been healthy, easing investor worries about a significant slowdown in hiring.
 Consumers are still spending, wages are growing, and corporate profits have remained resilient.
 Add Federal Reserve interest rate cuts to the mix, and you have a recipe for the powerful gains seen over the past two months.

 Yung-Yu Ma, chief investment officer at BMO Wealth Management, notes: “As far as the market can see, we’re going to have the Fed [as a] tailwind.
 That provides a lot of encouragement and emboldening of positions.”
 Ma expects upcoming interest rate cuts to boost the economy again as companies accelerate spending.
-Growing confidence about the path of the economy and interest rates has sparked a recent rotation away from tech stocks into value and smaller capitalization stocks.
+Growing confidence about the economy’s path and interest rates has sparked a recent rotation away from tech stocks into value and smaller capitalization stocks.

 After two years of eyewatering gains, large-cap growth stocks returned just 2.2% in the third quarter, while large-cap value stocks gained 8.8%.
 Bryant VanCronkhite, senior portfolio manager at Allspring Global Investments, calls this a positive development.
 “You want a better distribution of return across a wider group of companies,” he says, indicating a healthier market and a more durable rally.